 For many years, the Academy has been committed to offering science education projects and programs through Indiana community partners.
 These partnerships have allowed us to touch the lives of many.
-The Academy is very proud to continue this tradition and has now formalized our INDIANA COMMUNITY GRANTS initiative.
-Through a careful review process, the leadership of the Academy will work together to award science education community grants to Indiana Academy of Science senior scientists each year.
-These grants will help provide funding for science education projects and programming by other organizations with similar goals as the Academy, and further the importance of Indiana science.
+The Academy’s INDIANA COMMUNITY GRANTS initiative provides funding to IAS senior scientist members for science education projects and programming presented by other Indiana organizations in which they are involved; organizations with similar goals as the Academy, and further the importance of Indiana science.

-by April 1, 2019 deadline, to receive 2019 consideration.
-Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy for one fiscal year.
+Grant requests should be emailed to email@example.com with the subject line *2024 COMMUNITY GRANT APPLICATION* by April 15, 2024, for the 2024 grant cycle.
+Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy per fiscal year.
 Please include the following in your request:

-The Academy member will be notified of any decision via email after June 1, 2019.
+The Academy member will be notified of any decision via email after June 1, 2024.
 All funding requests will be final.
 If an organization is approved, grant checks will be mailed directly to the recipient organization’s address listed in the grant application, after June 1.
 Please allow two to four weeks for delivery.

 Grant funds may not be used to promote or engage in criminal acts of violence, terrorism, hate crimes, the destruction of any state, or discrimination on the basis of race, national origin, religion, military and veteran status, disability, sex, age, gender identity or sexual orientation, or support of any entity that engages in these activities.